Are Europeans abandoned to populism?

 Question: Regarding the Euro, which of the following opinions do you agree with most?

-″Your country should keep the Euro as its currency″ and ″Your country should go back to using its national currency but you do not feel that that is possible″
+Responses: ″Your country should keep the Euro as its currency″ and ″Your country should go back to using its national currency but you do not feel that that is possible″

 Base: Euro zone